 - Click Add Rule.

-- Enter the regular expression you want to exclude.
+- Enter the regular expression you want to use to exclude repos.

 - Choose to match the regular expression rule on repo name or group name.

-- Apply the regular expression rule to a specific group within your integration.
+- Optionally apply the regular expression rule to a specific group within your integration.

 - Click Save.
 You will be prompted to confirm your action.